Can I Sue the City If a Pothole Damages My Vehicle in Georgia?

 Should You Use Insurance Instead of Suing?

-For many drivers, going through insurance is the most practical first step after a pothole damages my vehicle in Georgia, since comprehensive coverage usually pays for repairs regardless of city liability.
+For many drivers, going through insurance is the most practical first step after your car is damaged by a pothole in Georgia, since comprehensive coverage usually pays for repairs regardless of city liability.
 Comprehensive auto coverage generally pays for damage caused by road hazards, including potholes, no matter who is at fault.

 While you’ll still be responsible for your deductible, this route tends to move faster than waiting on a city’s response.
 If negligence is later proven against the city, your insurance company may attempt to recover what it paid out through subrogation.
 In some cases, if the pothole is on private property, a property owner’s liability or homeowners insurance could apply instead.